 My pulse was racing and I was angry at being almost scared.
 ‘No,’ I thought, ‘I’m a scientist and not some ghost-story paranoid.
 But what is that thing?’

 My mind shot through a list of possible causes as the apparition moved even closer.
 With a sudden inspiration, I removed my reading glasses, and as I did so, the light entity disappeared.
 ‘Of course it did,’ I thought.
 It had to be some function of a car turning into the parking lot slowly, one of the cracks of light from the drapes, the mirror directly across from the end of the bed and my glasses.
 I needed only to remove one of the factors to kill the effect.

 But now, I was wide awake from working so hard at not being afraid of a simple blur of light, but satisfied that I now understood and disabled the specter.

 Embarrassed some, I put my glasses on the bedside table and had started to roll over beneath the comforter – when, ‘Damn!’
 The phenomena returned, brighter this time.

 Now, I was scared.
 I was sure I understood this thing, but the parking lot was now dark and my glasses weren’t even on.
 The creepy, waving drape of light paused at the end of the bed and I caught myself not breathing.
 As it turned slowly, it evolved into something rounder and more familiar.
 I felt the blood in my chest chill as the waves of light resolved into – an eye – then two eyes — which noticed, then focused on me.

 Without thinking I threw the paperback book at the wisp, which passed right through as if neither existed.
 The lights resolved into a woman’s full face whose eyes narrowed as she leaned towards me.
-She leaned towards me, opened her broken-toothed mouth wide and screamed, spraying me with sticky spit before dissipating into nothing.
+She opened her broken-toothed mouth wide and screamed, spraying me with sticky spit before dissipating into nothing.